alhassy/ElispCheatSheet/README.md

     (defun go () (message-box "It worked!"))

       (add-hook 'org-mode-hook 'go)
+    ≈ (add-hook 'org-mode-hook '(lambda () (message-box "It worked!")))
     ≈ (add-to-list 'org-mode-hook 'go)

     ;; Now execute: (revert-buffer) to observe “go” being executed.
     ;; Later remove this silly function from the list:
     (remove-hook 'org-mode-hook 'go)

+-   The `'after-init-hook` event will run functions after the rest of the init-file has finished loading.